SymfonyCasts/netgen-layouts/sfcasts/frontend-item.md

-# Frontend Item
+# Frontend Item View

-Coming soon...

-All right, let's work on the front end item view.
-So we can see our recipe items here.
-So this starts almost exactly the same.
-In fact, I'm going to take our configuration down here and paste.
-So if app is the admin key, default means your front end section.
-So under here, again, this key is not important.
-I can call it recipes defaults, but it doesn't matter.
-And then for the template, we'll just change it to the same thing, but front end.
-And then the item value type is gonna be exactly the same.
-So cool, nothing new there.
-All right, let's go create that template in NG layouts.
-I'll make a directory called front end.
-Then it's outta there.
-Recipe underscore item dot html, that twig.

-And

-This will be past the same variables as our admin item template.
-So we know there's gonna be an item dot object, and we can call the name property on our recipe just to see if things are working and it is working, it's live.
-And one of the cool things I like about using layouts when I start talking about templates is click down on the twig item in the web d toolbar, we can actually see how layouts is rendering.
-You can see it renders layout underscore two point htma qug.
-And then down here it starts rendering our zones.
-It renders our navigation block, it renders our hero block.
-And then eventually down here you can see this is where our grid is rendered.
-And because we are using, you can see it renders a grid called three columns.
-That's actually something we, we actually wanted four columns in ours.
-This is something we can control in our admin areas.
-If you click on the grid right now, we're on the content tab where we control really the content that's in there.
-There's also a design tab where we can change this to four columns and I'll hit publish and continue loading.
-So this, if we refreshed it in a second, would now render four underscore columns that hhl twig, and then inside of each column it renders our recipe underscore item that hgm of that twig.
-So just really cool to see this.
-We're gonna look at this more later.
-It's gonna be the key to helping us, um, understand which templates we can override to customize things further.
+Let's now create the `Recipe` item view for the *frontend*.
+This starts almost exactly the same.
+In fact, copy the admin config... then paste.
+In Layouts, we know that the `app` key means the "admin" section.
+And, it turns out, `default` is used for the *frontend*.

+## Frontend (default) item_view & Template

+Under once again, this key is not important.
+For the template, use the same path but `frontend`.
+Then the `match` will be exactly the same.

+I love when things are boring and easy!
+Let's go create that template.
+In `nglayouts`, make the `frontend` directory... and inside, `recipe_item.html.twig`.

+Layouts will pass this the *same* variables as the admin item template.
+This means we can, once again, use `item.object` to access our `Recipe` object.
+Let's print the `name` key to see if things are working.

+And... they *are* working.
+It's alive!

+## Checking Templates in the Twig Profiler

+One of my favorite things to do when I start working with templates inside Layouts is to click the Twig item in the web debug toolbar.
+Here, we can actually *see* how Layouts is rendering.
+Yup, it renders `layout_2.html.twig`... then starts rendering each zone.
+It renders our `navigation` block, the `hero` block, then, eventually down here, it renders the grid.
+You can see that it renders `grid/3_columns.html.twig`.
+This is something we can control in the admin area.
+Click the grid.
+On the right, we're looking at the "Content" tab.
+But there's also a "Design" tab.
+Change this to 4 columns... and I'll hit "publish and continue editing".

+If we refreshed now and reloaded the Twig profiler, we would see it rendering `4_columns.html.twig`.
+Then, hey!
+Inside of each column, it renders *our* `recipe_item.html.twig`.
+This is just really cool to see, and we're going to look at this again later when we talk about *overriding* core templates.

+## Bootstrap 4 CSS

-Now, one thing I do wanna point out that is that our applications using bootstrap four, not bootstrap five.
-And the reason is actually because right now the grid layout actually uses a bootstrap for friendly markup.
-So if you wanted to use bootstrap five, you would actually need to override these column templates, like that column underscore or four underscore column html.
-That twig we were just looking at a second ago.
-I can even show you that you can actually override that to change these classes here.
-And we'll talk about how to override core templates in a little while.
+Now, one thing I *do* need to mention is that our application is using Bootstrap version 4, not Bootstrap 5.
+The reason is because, right now the grid template renders Bootstrap version *4* markup.
+So if you wanted to use Bootstrap 5, that's totally possible, but you would need to override these columns templates - like `4_column.html.twig` - to tweak the classes.
+Overriding core templates is actually *super* easy, and we'll talk about how to do it soon.

+## Customizing our Frontend Template

-All right, let's bring these little things to life here.
-So open up the homepage template, so main homepage.ht twig, and scroll up to where we loop over the latest recipes.
+Ok, let's bring this frontend view to life!
+Open up the homepage template:
+`main/homepage.html.twig`... and scroll up to where we loop over the latest recipes.
 Perfect.
-What I basically wanna do is just steal all of the markup for one of these recipe tiles here.
-And then we're gonna paste that into the front end template.
-Now we just need to tweak some variables.
-It's not going to be recipe that slug, it's gonna be item dot object dot slug.
-So I'm actually gonna do a little find and replace here, replace recipe dot with item dot object dot
+What I basically want to do is *steal* the markup for one of these recipe tiles... then paste that into the frontend template.
+Now we just need to tweak some variables: instead of `recipe.slug`, it needs to be `item.object.slug`.
+I'll do a find and replace: replace `recipe.` with `item.object.`.

+## Wrapping Blocks in a Container

-Replace all.
-And let's see if that worked.
-Move over, refresh.
-And it does.
-That looks like the front end.
-That's awesome.
-Except it, you can see it has, it's missing the gutter that we have here.
-So if I inspect element, you can see the difference is we have columns here, but they're inside of a container that gives us that, uh, extra margin.
-If we look up here, we're inside of a robe or we're not inside of a container.
-So we don't get that extra gutter on the side.
-So to fix this in layouts, we can add a, our, our favorite guys a column, move the grid into that column.
+Nice!
+Let's see if that worked.
+Move over, refresh... and it did!
+That looks like the frontend.
+We're awesome.
+Except, it's missing the "gutter" that we have in the original.
+Inspect element.
+Ah, the difference is that the original columns were inside of a `container` div, which adds the margin.
+In the new code, we *are* inside of a row... but not a `container`.
-Actually, I don't need to do that.
-And then click wrap in container and I'll hit publish.
-Continue editing.
-Refresh.
-Now, whoop, I actually clicked on one of those.
-Here we go.
-Go back there.
-Got it.
-It's inside of that container.
-Now notice I also could have just gone onto the grid and clicked rapid container there.
-Um, the reason I'm putting this inside of a column that's inside the wrapper is that we can also move this latest recipes into that column.
-So this is an H two.
-So let's go over here.
-Let's add a new title header, put it inside of our column.
-Get outta here.
-Apple,

-Say latest recipes, change us to an H two.
-So it's inside the column, so it's gonna be inside of the container, publish and continue editing refresh.
-And even closer.
-So now is we need to center this and maybe give it a little top margin so you can see how we can just build this out little by little.
-So I'm actually gonna use the CSS class on this.
-I'm gonna add text dash center and NY dash five.
-That's from Bootstrap.
-And you can see I'm getting this over from the same stuff that I actually have on that H two inside of my template.
-Now if we try it, look at that, it matches it exactly, that's what I'm talking about.
-Except now we actually have control over the recipes inside of here.
-We could change to a different query.
-Uh, in a little while.
-We could even change to selecting manual items and they will show up here on the front end.
-We can also now embed this anywhere we want on the site.
-So to celebrate, we don't need this stuff down here anymore.
-We don't need any of this logic.
-So I'm gonna delete the latest recipes block entirely.
-And also we can save ourselves some trouble in a controller.
-So in source controller, main controller right here, we don't need to query the latest recipes at all,

-And we don't need a pass any variables into our template.
-Also remove the rest repository argument and the use statement.
-So really nice cleanups on the front end.
+To fix this in Layouts, we can add our favorite utility block: a column!
+Move the grid *into* that column.
+Then, we *could* add a CSS class like we did before in the hero area.
+But instead, take a shortcut and check "wrap in container".

+Hut "publish an continue editing" and refresh.
+Whoops - wrong page.
+Head back to the homepage and... it looks great!
+It's now inside of an element with a `container` class.

+This "wrap in container" is *super* handy: it literally just adds an extra `div` around your block with `class="container"` and *every* block supports this.
+Heck, we didn't even *need* a column: we could have just checked the "wrap in container" on the grid itself.

+The only reason I put this inside of a *column* is so we can *also* add the "Latest Recipes" header there too.
+Drag a new "Title" block into the column.
+Ah, get outta here Apple!
+Inside, type "Latest Recipes" and change to an `h2`.

+Hit our favorite "publish and continue editing", refresh and... even closer!
+We just need to center this... and maybe give it a little top margin.
+Add two classes to the title: `text-center` and `my-5` for some vertical margin.
+That's a Bootstrap class.
+I'm just repeating the classes that my designer was already using in the template.

+Publish that... and when we try it... it *exactly* matches.
+Woo!
+But *now*, we have full control over the recipes inside!
+We could change to a different query, change the *number* of items or, in a little while, we could choose to *manually* select the *exact* recipes to show.
+We can also now embed lists and grids of recipes *anywhere* we want on the site.

+## Cleanup!

+To celebrate, remove the *entire* `latest_recipes` Twig block... and, up in `MainController`, we delete the query, the variable, the repository argument and the `use` statement.

-When we refresh, we just have one latest recipe coming from our dynamic block.
-So you can see down here, I'm still wondering the tweak block latest recipes that doesn't exist anymore.
-You can see layouts doesn't throw an air, it just doesn't render it.
+When we refresh, we have just *one* "latest recipes" section coming from our dynamic block.
+Oh, but notice in the layouts admin, we are *still* rendering the `latest_recipes` block... even though it doesn't exist anymore!
+Layouts is pretty forgiving to admin users: instead of throwing an error, it simply doesn't render anything.

-But obviously we don't need that anymore.
-So I'm going to delete that block and let's just publish and continue editing one last time to make sure things look good.
-And they do.
-All right, next, now that we have this grid inside of a inside of layouts, we can do some cool stuff with it, like enabling a Jack's powered Page Nation.
+But let's delete that... then publish... and take one last look.
+It's perfect.

+Next: now that we have this grid inside of layouts, we can do some cool stuff with it, like enabling Ajax-powered pagination.